zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-overview.md

 import * as TextBox from "Fx/Controls/TextBox";
 ```

-The controls are initialized through a factory method called `create()`.
+The controls are initialized through a factory method named `create()`.
 This function returns an interface.
-The following example invokes the `create()` method to create a TextBox with specific label, subLabel and a collection of validations.
+The following example invokes the `create()` method to create a TextBox with a specific label, subLabel and a collection of validations.

 ```ts
 import * as TextBox from "Fx/Controls/TextBox";